New Student Information

 - Foreign visitors arriving in the U.S.—only via air or sea—who need to prove their legal-visitor status—to employers, schools/universities or government agencies—will be able to access their U.S. Customs and Border Protection arrival/departure record information online when the agency starts its records automation on April 30, 2013.
 With the new CBP process, a CBP officer will stamp the travel document of each arriving non-immigrant traveler.
 The admission stamp will show the date of admission, class of admission, and the date that the traveler is admitted until.
 Travelers will also receive on arrival a flier alerting them to go to CBP.gov/I94 for their admission record information.

 - After you arrive in Oceanside, the International Office would like to meet you and welcome you to the college!
 You should visit the International Office as soon as possible to begin class registration.
-The International Office is located in building 3400 in the Oceanside campus.
+The International Office is located in room 3443 inside building 3400.
 See directions to MiraCosta College and the campus maps.

 - Please bring the following documents with you when you visit the International Office: